renashen314/WADS-Docsify-Demo/docs/README.md

-# WADS-doc-demo
+# WADS-docsify-demo
-This is the doc
+This is a demonstration of future WADS documentation template